amteknik26/Simon_Game/README.md

 # Simon_Game
-A simple Simon Says game built using JavaScript.
+A simple Simon Says game that I built using JavaScript.